Learn and Thrive

 Just a few basic concepts will get us started on the path … Keeping it simple in the words of best selling author Michael Pollan “Eat Real Food, Not too much, Mostly Plants”.

-Notes on each season, grocery lists for each season, and why you want to adjust your foods for each season:
+Notes for each season, grocery lists for each season, and why you want to adjust your foods for each season:

 Meal Planning, a plan to succeed, a plan of thriving.